wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 # Develop a gRPC Service

 Choreo allows you to create and deploy applications in your preferred programming language.
 One powerful option is gRPC, a high-performance and language-agnostic Remote Procedure Call (RPC) framework.
-It utilizes Protocol Buffers for defining services and generating client/server code.
+It utilizes [Protocol Buffers](https://github.com/protocolbuffers/protobuf) to define services and generate client/server code.

-In this guide, you will learn to use Choreo to create a service component that exposes a gRPC server implemented in Go, enabling efficient and scalable communication with any gRPC client application.
+In this guide, you will learn to use Choreo to create a service component that exposes a gRPC server implemented in [Go](https://go.dev/), enabling efficient and scalable communication with any gRPC client application.
 No prior knowledge of the Go language is necessary to follow this guide.

 By following this guide, you will: